gomorpheus/morpheus-docs/infrastructure/storage/buckets.rst

         DAYS OLD
           Files older than the set number of days will be automatically backed up to the selected Backup Bucket.
         BACKUP BUCKET
-          Search for and select the Bucket the files will be backed up to.
+          Search for and then select the Bucket the files will be backed up to.
     DELETE OLD FILES
       This option will delete files from this bucket after a set amount of days.
         DAYS OLD